OKDP/spark-images/README.md

 # Patching and Dependency Management System

-This project automatically applies security fixes and dependency updates to Spark source code during builds using a sophisticated patch and pombump system.
+This project automatically applies security fixes and dependency updates to Spark source code during builds using a patch and pombump system.

 **Key Features:**
 - ✅ **Source code patches** for critical security fixes